-I love writing about programming and it's something I am passionate and excited about.
+I love writing about programming, development and computers.
+It's something I'm very passionate and excited about.
 So far I have written four books.
 I am writing three other books right now and I don't see myself stopping!

 Awk One-Liners Explained